 - Human iPS and ES donor lines – Off-the-shelf hPS donor lines that are banked and characterized according to the highest industry standards and have proper donor consenting.

 - Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit– A complete system for efficient expansion and scale-up manufacturing of hiPS cells in a feeder-free and defined environment.
 The kit contains all the necessary reagents to go from seeding single hiPS cells into 96-well plates to expansion of clones into 48-well plates.

 - Cellartis iPSC rCas9 Electroporation (or Gesicle) and Single-Cell Cloning System– A complete system that allows efficient gene editing of hiPS cells via electroporation, followed by single-cell cloning and expansion into 48-well plates

 Clearly, Takara Bio is establishing a growing foothold in the stem cell space, including the development of diverse capabilities around both human iPS cells and ESCs.
-As the first and only market research firm to specialize in the stem cell industry, we will be tracking this company’s product development pipeline with a keen eye.

 Do you have questions about Takara Bio’s products or services?
 Ask them in the comments below.